jsd4026/tableland-partners-copilot-grok/docs/Guide.md

-TABLELAND COPILOT GUIDE — VERSION 7.4-GROK
+TABLELAND COPILOT GUIDE — VERSION 7.5-GROK

-Last Updated 2026-04-23 (revision d) | This is the Grok-native fork of the Tableland Copilot Guide, designed for Grok 4.3 and newer on SuperGrok Heavy.
+Last Updated 2026-04-23 (revision e) | This is the Grok-native fork of the Tableland Copilot Guide, designed for Grok 4.3 and newer on SuperGrok Heavy.
 Parallel version 6.4 exists for Claude; this file replaces all Claude-specific references with Grok equivalents.

+CHANGELOG v7.4 → v7.5 (revision e):
+• Added cache-buster requirement to the Guide Retrieval Protocol URL in both Setup and Ops Mode mirrors: `?t=[current-unix-timestamp]`.
+GitHub's CDN was returning stale cached Guide versions (e.g., Grok reading v7.2 when live was v7.4).
+The cache-buster was already documented for Model Currency / Chat Continuity refresh checks — this extends it to the initial Guide fetch, which is where the staleness actually affected member experience.
+• Setup Mode mirror re-synced to standalone file v1.3.
+• Ops Mode mirror re-synced to standalone file v1.5.

 PLATFORM REQUIREMENT: SuperGrok Heavy subscription ($300/month) is required for native document generation (PDF, PPTX, XLSX).
 Standard SuperGrok ($30/month) will display Grok 4.3 in the model selector but cannot activate it.
 DOCX generation is not confirmed on Grok 4.3 — this Guide assumes PDF as the default editable output where the original Claude Guide specified DOCX, and notes where this matters.